Get

 Signs of Eucalyptus Toxicity in Dogs

 Although considered toxic, ingestion of a small amount of leaves or a product containing small amounts of eucalyptol typically results in mild gastrointestinal signs.
 The signs of gastrointestinal illness include vomiting, nausea, hypersalivation, and diarrhea.
-Supportive therapy is likely all that will be needed if a small amount is ingested; however, your veterinarian should always be contacted.
+Supportive therapy is likely all that will be needed if a small amount is ingested; however, a veterinarian should always be contacted.
 Consumption of concentrated eucalyptus oil can result in seizures and kidney damage and may require more treatment.

 What to Do in the Case of Ingestion/Exposure